BaptisteRamonda/ingenuity-gate/README.md

 Our group, made up of Peter PIRIOU-DEZY, Baptiste RAMONDA and Constant ROUX, opted to create a model of a gate, whose opening and closing is voice-controlled.
 The whiteboard screen would then be used as visual feedback indicating the system's current state of opening and closing.
 It would also be used to display the various voice prompts issued to the system.

 ## Functionalities

+The final system offers a variety of functions, as detailed below:

+    - Voice-controlled gate closing after activating the system with the defined keyword.
+    - Voice-controlled gate opening after activating the system with the defined keyword.
+    - The possibility of requesting gate opening by means of a bell placed at the gate entrance.
+This request can be confirmed or denied by voice, according to the user's wishes.

+Graphical feedback (gate opening/closing in real time) and textual feedback (voice command prompts) are displayed on the whiteboard, serving as a user feedback interface.

 ## Getting Started
 ### Dependencies
 ### Installation